 So what exactly are shopping ads like?
-Check out this example for the search query, “clothes for dogs” as an example:
+Check out this example for the search query “clothes for dogs:”

-On the right-hand side of this search engine results page are shopping ads, highlighted here in red.
+On the right-hand side of this SERP are shopping ads, outlined in red.
 Each contains a picture of the product being advertised as well as its title, price, and store URL.
-It is also possible to provide further information, such as return policy or product reviews.
+It is also possible for businesses to provide further information, such as return policy or product reviews.
 Being able to provide specific product information is the biggest strength of Shopping campaigns, as shoppers who click on these ads are highly interested in purchasing.

-Shopping ads also have their very own special tab on a search result page.
-Clicking on this tab allows users are able to see even more results, which can be further filtered by things like price, category, or brand.
+Shopping ads also have their own tab on a SERP.
+Clicking on this tab allows users to see even more results, which can be further filtered by factors like price, category, or brand.

-So, how do these types of campaigns get created?
-To start off, you need to make sure that you have uploaded your inventory into the Google Merchant Center in what’s called a data feed file.
-Volusion offers a Merchant Center integration to help, but you’re also able to look into creating a feed manually, or use a third party solution.
-The information that you provide in your shopping feed must be thorough and align with Google’s product data specifications, and general shopping policies as well.
 Product data is vital in Google’s determination of which search queries are relevant to which products.
 At initial upload, Google may take a few days to crawl through your feed and either approve or disapprove your products.
-The Merchant Center is a great way to view any issues with your product information at a glance and further address product information that is currently missing and could assist in the categorization of your product on the shopping network.
+The Google Merchant Center is a great way to see any issues with your product information at a glance and address product information that is missing and could assist in the categorization of your product on the shopping network.

 Creating an Ad Group

-If you do decide after launching your campaign to segment out your ad group by brand, product type, category, a custom label or any other type of organization that combines related products in your feed, go to the “Product groups” tab under that ad group and click on the “+” sign next to “All products”.
+If you do decide after launching your campaign to segment out your ad group by brand, product type, category, a custom label, or any other type of organization that combines related products in your feed, go to the “Product groups” tab under that ad group and click on the pencil icon next to “All products.”

-From there, a window will appear.
-In here, you are able to pick a form of subdivision and then decide which to include in your segmentation process.
-In the example below, this merchant of decided to break his products up by category.
+A window will appear where you can pick a form of subdivision before deciding which to include in your segmentation process.
+In the example below, we decided to break our products up by brand.

-After dividing the products up by these categories, the merchant can choose to divide even further to gain a more detailed and meticulous outlook on the various metric performance of certain products.
+After dividing the products up by these brands, we can choose to divide even further to gain a more detailed outlook on the various metric performance of certain products.

-Congratulations, you have just completed your very own Google Shopping Campaign!
-Woohoo!
-If approved by Google, your products will now appear online in a format that shows searchers a product exactly relevant to what they are looking for in a clear-cut, efficient way.
+You have just completed your very own Google Shopping Campaign!
+If approved by Google, your products will now appear online in a format that shows searchers a product relevant to what they are looking for in a clear-cut, efficient way.
 Just like PPC ads, you will only pay when someone actually clicks on your ad.
-The Google Shopping Network provides a whole new world of search opportunities and with the continued optimization of your campaign and the upkeep of Google’s best practices, your shopping campaign is on its journey towards success!
+The Google Ads Help guide can further break down some important definitions and features of Google Ads.
+The Google Shopping Network provides a whole new world of search opportunities, and with the continued optimization of your campaign and the upkeep of Google’s best practices, your shopping campaign is on its journey towards success.